polyipseity/information/special/business model canvas.md

 The cost structure building block shows {{all costs required to run the business model}}.
 Business models, with respect to the cost structure, can be categorized into {{cost-driven and value-driven, though most organizations fall somewhere between these two}}.

 In cost structures, costs can be {{fixed costs or variable costs}}.
 Costs can be reduced by {{economies of scale and economies of scope}}.

+### fit

+Business model fit can be achieved by {{reiteration between changing the value propositions and the rest of the business model}}, because these two {{interdependent on each other: changing one entails changing the other}}.
+The changes can be {{big or small}}: pivot {{means making radical changes to the business model because your code idea requires more exploration}}, while iteration {{means reorienting the business model slightly but still closely related to the original}}.

+## comparison with other models

+The business model canvas can be grouped into {{4 sections: "how" for key blocks, "what" for value propositions, "who" for customer blocks, and "how much" for cost structure and revenue streams}}.
+It can also be grouped into {{3 sections: "feasibility" for key blocks, "desirability" for value propositions and customer blocks, and "viability" for cost structure and revenue streams}}.
+This is similar to {{[design thinking](../general/design%20thinking.md)}}.